 - Simulate proposed strategy

 - Obtain consensus across Risk, Finance, and Compliance

 - Monitor in accordance with internal risk polices, accounting policies, and external governing bodies

 SUPPORTING YOUR EFFORTS

 Performing accounting and risk management duties for a hedging program can be difficult.
 It is vital to understand hidden areas of financial risk that can now be mitigated through the update.
 It also takes cross-functional coordination to apply a strategy inclusive of strong policy guidance, clear processes, and capable technical solutions, that can also empower leadership to make prudent decisions.

 That is why risk management and accounting experts are beneficial to get your company on the right path.
 As your company prepares for the hedging updates and future updates on the horizon, make certain you have an ally to support your goals.
 This is just the first article of a three-part series, Essential Accounting Updates.
 Be sure to check back and see our additional accounting articles in the weeks to come!

 At Veritas Total Solutions, we have experts in both risk management and accounting practices.
-We offer a range of risk management and strategic services which is inclusive of our advisory accounting services.
+We offer a range of risk advisory and strategic services which is inclusive of our advisory accounting services.
 If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!